 After a few moments’ silence, she turned to face me.
 “Why?” she asked, her blue eyes full of tears.
 “Why would it put me in Slytherin?
 No one else at Hogwarts even likes Slytherins!
 I just don’t understand.
 I’m not meant to be a Slytherin, they’re obsessed over blood and everything, and I’m a half-blood.
 Slytherin is for the evil wizards.
 I’m not… not…” She broke off, sobbing uncontrollably into her hands.

 I patted her shoulder and said, “It’ll be okay.”
 She clearly didn’t believe me.
 “You said on the train that all your relatives were Ravenclaws and Gryffindors, maybe they’re just biased?”
 I added with a shrug.
 “Charlotte and Severus seem really nice, and they both got sorted into Slytherin…”

-Amanda merely shrugged, so I told her, “Look, I’m starting out awful too… I think that everything I’ve always been told is wrong, after talking to Lily and reading that thing about Voldemort.
+Amanda merely shrugged, so I told her, “Look, I’m starting out awful too… I was so excited to be sorted in Slytherin, but now I’m not so sure, after talking to Lily and reading that thing about Voldemort.
 I don’t know whether I should be in this house either.”
 I was pretty sure that wasn’t exactly comforting, and I doubted she’d really care, to be honest – but I said it anyway.